THe-cat8567/minirc/README.md

 minirc - minimalistic rc script
 ===============================

+rc.init should not be modified, use rc.local for services et al use /etc/rc rc.local is forked rc.shutdown.local is blocking use BUSYBOX_CMDS var to choose how many busybox symlinks you want ROOT to speicify root sources void-runit minirc archlinux initscripts kiss linux init scripts shinit for halt ubase for halt

 The script "rc" is a minimalistic init script made for use with busybox init.
 It handles one time system initialization.
 You should customize the "rc" script to your needs, at a minimum by changing the timezone if your timezone is not America/Los Angeles.